 The skin microbiome also plays a crucial role in flares of dermatitis, and the healing.
 Allergic diseases, such as atopic dermatitis, have been increasing in incidence among people and pets.
 Important lessons have been learned by identifying bacteria that appear during flares of irritation, and which types seem to help prevent them.
 A diverse community of bacteria is critical for defense against pathogens by taking up space in the skin microbiome and making chemicals that inhibit them.
 When diversity decreases, spaces are left open for pathogenic bacteria that may cause inflammation, and skin barrier weakness.

-AnimalBiome offers a simple, non-invasive microbiome assessment test kit to find out the proportions and exactly which bacteria are present in your dog’s gut.
-Testing a dog’s microbiome provides unique insight into their gut health and includes useful information on how to support your dog’s health.
-Imbalances in specific gut bacteria can be addressed to help alleviate symptoms associated with a number of chronic health conditions, including allergies and skin conditions like atopic dermatitis.
+AnimalBiome offers a simple, at-home microbiome Gut Health Test to find out the proportions and exactly which bacteria are present in your dog’s gut.
+Testing a dog’s microbiome provides unique insight into their gut health and includes personalized dietary and supplement recommendations to improve your dog’s gut health.
+Imbalances in specific gut bacteria can be addressed to help alleviate symptoms associated with a number of chronic health conditions, including dog allergies and skin conditions like canine atopic dermatitis.